 If you’re anything like me, one minute your sat there breezily browsing the Web and the next minute your computer slows to a crawl as the result of the hundreds of tabs you just opened.

 That’s not hyperbole either, I regularly have more than 100 tabs open in Chrome, so keeping track of them can be a bit of a handful.
-Thankfully, there’s no shortage of extension for keeping tabs on your tabs; here are some of the best.
+Thankfully, there’s no shortage of extensions for keeping tabs on your tabs; here are some of the best.

 Too Many Tabs